Tokyo Marathon 2027: The Complete Guide for International Runners

 Edition20th Anniversary Edition

-Time Limit7 hours (gun time — strictly enforced)
+Time Limit7 hours (gun time — 8 intermediate sweep gates strictly enforced)

 Elevation+60m / −98m — net downhill of 38m

-Course typePoint-to-point with out-and-back section (Shinjuku to Tokyo Station)
+Course TypePoint-to-point with 3 major out-and-back pivots (Shinjuku to Tokyo Station)

 WMM StatusAbbott World Marathon Major — only WMM in Asia